+Hairspray is fantastic for setting the perfect curl, or keeping wispy hair off your neck or ears, but should it be used to set makeup?
+NO WAY!
 Not only does hairspray contain alcohol and other unhealthy ingredients, it can cause skin to become dehydrated and dry.
 This often results in an irritated, itchy and red complexion as well as leaving your make up with a sticky feeling.
 Regular use could also lead to breakouts.

-Milk of Magnesia as a primer
+Milk of magnesia as a primer

-No matter what skin type you have, using Milk of Magnesia on your face is a no-no in our books.
-Our skin is naturally slightly acidic, and we have an acidic mantle that stops bad bacteria penetrating the skin.
-Milk of Magnesia has a high pH that can damage this acidic mantle, allowing nasty bacteria to get past the skin’s defenses and cause acne and dry skin.
+Milk of magnesia is often used for stomach health and as a deodorant, but it has started trending as a makeup primer for oily skin.
+No matter what skin type you have, using Milk of magnesia on your face is a no-no in our books!
+Naturally, our skin is slightly acidic and we have an acidic mantle that stops bad bacteria penetrating the skin.
+Milk of magnesia has a high pH that can damage this acidic mantle, allowing nasty bacteria to get past the skin’s defences and cause acne and dry skin.
 With the skin unable to shed its dead layers, clogged pores and breakouts can occur and cause further damage skin’s overall integrity.

 Topical Lip Plumper

-Over the counter lip plumper products contain an irritant that help the lips to swell, giving a pouty appearance.
+Over the counter lip plumper products contain an irritant that helps the lips to swell, giving a pouty appearance.
 This irritant can also cause itchiness, redness, burning, cracking and peeling of the lips.
 Not even Kylie Jenner would risk her famous lips with that stuff!